 • Individuals charged with a criminal crime

-• Individuals on probation for a criminal crime
+• Individuals on probation for a crime

 Contact T.L.
-Brown Law Firm to learn more information about expungements and whether or not you’re eligible to have your records expunged.
+Brown Law Firm to learn more about expungements and whether or not you’re eligible to have your records expunged.